Mystery of the missing millions

 Months later, the wife withdrew the criminal charges, but she has since then steadfastly refused the husband access to his home.
 As a direct result of his “forced removal” from his home, most of his personal belongings remained at the family home and in the wife’s possession.

-According to the husband these possessions include the expensive jewellery and millions in cash.
+According to the husband these possessions included the expensive jewellery and millions in cash.

 Because the husband was barred from his marital home, he requested his then attorneys to make arrangements with the wife’s attorneys to collect his personal belongings.